bparanj/crystal/electronics/components/resistor-ac.md

 What is RF application?

-RF (Radio Frequency) applications refer to the use of electromagnetic waves in the radio frequency spectrum (typically 20 kHz to 300 GHz) for various purposes.
-Here are the key applications:
+RF (Radio Frequency) applications refer to the use of electromagnetic waves in the radio frequency spectrum (typically 20 kHz to 300 GHz).
+Applications:

 1. Communications

 - Mobile phones and cellular networks
 - Radio broadcasting (AM/FM)
 - Satellite communications